Your guide to digital asset management for small businesses

 🐕 Check out Forthglade’s story for what happened next.

 Okay, now we get to the best part.
 How can digital asset management for small businesses actually help your company?
-There's a ton of digital asset management benefits you can use to save time and grow your brand.
+There's a wide range of digital asset management benefits you can use to save time and grow your brand.

-To bring them to life, we’ll be using a small business we made up.
-This fictional brand is called Planto and they sell (you guessed it) houseplants.
+To bring them to life, we'll use an example brand called Planto who sell (you guessed it) houseplants.

 Let’s dive in.

-We’ll start with a core digital asset management feature - being able to search all your creative assets.
-When everything is in Dash, in one central location, you can search through them easily.
+We'll start with a core digital asset management benefit: being able to search your creative assets, from product images and audio files, in one centralized location, regardless of file type.
+When all your essential files are in Dash, in one central location, you can search through them easily.

 Dash_PlantoScreen

-To help you find assets quickly, Dash uses two types of features - custom fields and tags created by artificial intelligence.
+To help you search your asset library quickly, Dash uses two types of tagging features - custom fields and tags created by artificial intelligence.

-You create custom fields yourself, according to how your small business wants to find things.
+You create custom fields yourself depending on how your small business wants to find things.
 For instance, you might want to search for what type of marketing campaign your content has been used in, or which of your micro-influencers created it.

-Auto-generated tags are created by Dash’s AI.
-It scans your images and will assign them relevant keywords - like ‘plant’, ‘human’, ‘smiling’.
+Auto-generated tags are created by Dash's AI.
+It scans your visual assets and will auto-tag images with relevant keywords - like ‘plant', ‘human', ‘smiling'.

-Both of these different types are searchable.
-You’ll never lose another piece of content again.
+Both of these different types are searchable, so you can pop in search terms to find relevant assets.
+You'll never lose another piece of content again.

-For example, maybe you’re working with your marketing team on new social content.
-You can group different assets together in a ‘collection’, then share this collection with your team.
+For example, maybe you're working with your marketing team on new social content.
+You can group different pieces of content together in a ‘collection', then create 'collection' share links to send to your team.

 You can also share groups of assets by email or using a link.
-They’ll expire in 7, 14 or 30 days - depending on whichever you choose.
+Then pick the link expiry date - or set it to never expire, if you'd rather!

 Dash_ShareAssets_SmallBusiness